-If you already have an undergraduate degree in a counseling related field, consider going back to school and earning a Master’s in Counseling degree.
-You’ll expand your opportunities and help people at a different level.
+If you already have an undergraduate degree in addictions counseling or other related field, consider going back to school and earning a Master’s in substance abuse counseling.
+You’ll expand your opportunities and help people with substance use disorders at a different level.

-If you want to make a difference in the lives of others, obtaining a Master’s in Counseling will give you that ability.
-While people enter this field for various reasons, at the core is a desire to help others overcome the problems that are holding them back.
-Those seeking a Master’s in Counseling degree must possess certain qualities if they are to succeed, and these include compassion, empathy, good communication skills and acceptance.
+If you want to make a difference in the lives of people with substance use disorders, obtaining a Master’s in substance abuse counseling will give you that ability.
+While people enter this field for various reasons, at the core is a desire to help others overcome the problems of their substance use disorder that are holding them back.
+Those seeking a Master’s in substance abuse counseling degree programs must possess certain qualities if they are to succeed, and these include compassion, empathy, good communication skills and acceptance.
 The latter requires being nonjudgmental when dealing with clients.
 If you possess these skills and qualities, you can help your clients tremendously.
-With a Master’s in Counseling degree, you can either work in a wide range of program fields or start your own practice.
-The latter option isn’t possible with just undergraduate degree.
+With a Master’s in substance abuse counseling degree, you can either work in a wide range of program fields or start your own practice.
+The latter option isn’t possible with just bachelor s degree.

-A nation in the midst of an opiate epidemic is in desperate need of counselors to help clients stop using drugs or alcohol and stay clean and sober.
-People often turn to drugs and alcohol to self-medicate when they suffer from depression, anxiety, low self-esteem and other psychological issues.
-Reclaiming their lives is not easy, but they can do with the help of dedicated counselors.
-Most counseling programs are accredited by The Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+A nation in the midst of an opiate epidemic is in desperate need of substance abuse counselors to help clients stop using drugs or alcohol and stay clean and sober.
+People with substance use disorders often turn to drugs and alcohol to self-medicate when they suffer from depression, anxiety, low self-esteem and other psychological issues.
+Reclaiming their lives is not easy, but they can do with the help of a dedicated substance abuse counselor.
+Most substance abuse counseling programs are accredited by The Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 When looking into schools, make sure they hold CACREP accreditation.

 What is a Master’s in Counseling?

-A Master’s in Counseling degree enables recipients to work on a higher level with clients than those with only a bachelor’s degree.
+A Master’s in substance abuse counseling enables recipients to work on a higher level with clients than those with only a bachelor's in substance abuse degree.
 The focus is on improving the client’s well-being and aiding them in making the choices to improve and turn around their lives.
 The work is hands-on, rather than academic or research related.
 While the clients of these counselors often have serious issues with substance abuse or may exhibit psychological problems, such clients typically do not include those diagnosed with serious mental illness.
 The latter is beyond the purview of an individual with a Master’s in Counseling degree.

-Most master’s in counseling programs can be completed within two years, although much depends on the individual program and whether students can attend school on a full or part-time basis.
-Most programs are based on 60 credit hours along with several hundred hours of internships as work experience.
+Most master’s in substance abuse counseling can be completed within two years, although much depends on the individual program and whether students can attend school on a full or part-time basis.
+Most programs are based on 60 total credits along with several hundred hours of internships as work experience.

 Students no longer have to obtain a master’s in counseling from a bricks-and-mortar university.
 For those needing the flexibility, online programs are available.
 When choosing a school, whether attending classes in person or online, make sure the institution has a relationship with a hospital or similar facility so that clinical training can take place.